 FINDING YOUR WAY

 Although you will be spending most of your time in Bailey Hall on the Gorham campus, there may be times when you need to attend classes or events on any of USM's three campuses.
-Go to http://usm.maine.edu/about/directions-and-parking to learn how to get to where you need to go.
+Go to: https://usm.maine.edu/police/parking-and-transportation to learn how to get to where you need to go.
 Also, check out all the other services and activities that can be part of your graduate school experience (e.g. fitness center, theatre, dining services, etc.).
 Click here for: New to USM or Online Learning?
 Things to Know

 As mentioned earlier, you will not be able to register for classes until you have returned your Admission Reply Form to the Office of Graduate Admissions and your status changed from "admitted" to "matriculated," You must also comply with the immunization policy mentioned above.
 You will register for classes in MaineStreet.
 After logging into MaineStreet, look for the little button saying 'add a class.'
 Then you choose the class by inserting the class registration number.
 Undergraduates are required to use a pin number to register.
 We do not use pin numbers in our School.
 Once you become matriculated, MaineStreet will know that you are a part of this School and you should not receive the pin number prompt.
 If you do receive this prompt, please call the program office.